gladstone28/bamboo-for-feeding-cattle/README.md

-#### bamboo can be a sustainable and economical solution for feeding cows under certain conditions.
+#### bamboo can be a sustainable and economical solution for feeding livestock under certain conditions.
 Here's a detailed breakdown of its potential as cattle fodder:

 #### Why Bamboo is Suitable